MattNolanLab/in_vivo_ephys_openephys/README.md

     ```
 - How to view plots on Eleanor

-    If you are running the pipeline on a remote server, one the easiest way to
+    If you are running the pipeline on a remote server, one of the easiest way to see the plots is simply to run a HTTP server on it

 ### Known issues
 - Always need to have all the files (e.g. dead_channels.txt), even if they are empty
 - There should be a folder '/home/ubuntu/to_sort/recordings'
+- Currently it doesn't read any experiment-specific parameters from the parameter file.
+It will be implemented later.

 ### Other problems
 - Please file a issue for any problem that you have found!